 chown -R www-data.www-data /var/www/laravel chmod -R 755 /var/www/laravel chmod -R 777 /var/www/laravel/app/storage

-Now set the 32 bit long random number encryption key, which used by the Illuminate encrypter service:
+Now set the 32-bit long random number encryption key, which is used by the Illuminate encrypter service:

 ### php artisan key:generate Application key [Lf54qKbi3mwe463qR4NtYywgf9JdRGDTN0oV9qI] set successfully

-config/app.php configuration file and update the above generated application key as follows.
-Also, make sure cipher is set properly:
+config/app.php configuration file and update the above-generated application key as follows.
+Also, make sure the cipher is set properly:

 y' => env('APP_KEY', 'Lf54qKbi3mwe463qR4NtYywgf9JdRGDTN0oV9qI'), 'cipher' => 'AES-256-CBC',